bcgov/jag-crdp/README.md

 6) RABBIT_MQ_HOST: RabbitMQ host, 'localhost' by default if installing a RabbitMQ on a local computer
 7) RABBIT_MQ_USERNAME: RabbitMQ host username
 8) RABBIT_MQ_PASSWORD: RabbitMQ host password
+9) ORDS_READ_TIMEOUT: Timeout in seconds which expects the response/result from ORDS

 * transmit sender:
 1) ORDS_HOST: The url for ords rest package